 The amount of soreness you experience relies on how efficiently your body adapts to your workouts.
-When your body adapts to a training program, you experience a lesser degree of muscular soreness.
-Although your soreness decreases, it does not mean your workout lacks effectiveness.
+When your body adapts to a training program or type of workout, you experience a lesser degree of muscular soreness.
+Although your soreness decreases, it doesn't mean your workout lacks effectiveness.

-Measuring Exercise Effectiveness
+Measuring Workout Effectiveness

 Instead of using muscle soreness to gauge your workout effectiveness, make use of other proven methods for testing progression.
 Measurements are most effective when they relate directly to your exercise goals.
 For example: